-With hands that are used only to keyboards and cameras, journalists have had to carry countless urns of ashes.
-Those hands have also lifted tons of goods, carried rice, vegetables, tubers, etc. to comfort people staying at home to fight the pandemic.
+With hands that were used only to keyboards and cameras, journalists had to carry countless urns of ashes.
+Those hands had also lifted tons of goods, carried rice, vegetables, tubers… to comfort people staying at home to fight the pandemic.

-Reporter Duong Minh Anh (Reporter of Nhan Dan Newspaper, stationed in the southern region) was assigned to the epidemic center of Binh Tan.
+Reporter Duong Minh Anh (Nhan Dan Newspaper reporter, resident in the southern region) was assigned to the epidemic center of Binh Tan.
 Opening the notebook that he had carefully kept for the past 4 years, the hastily written lines recalled that on September 8, 2021, the Binh Tan Covid-19 Treatment Hospital under the Department of Health was officially established.
 When the war ended, about 900 people here had no chance to return home.

 Reporter Duong Minh Anh offered incense before returning the ashes of the unfortunate person to his family.

-Day by day, they “have to go through the journeys they don’t want to go through”, going through each shock without knowing when there will be an end in their life working at the hot spot.
+Day by day, they “have to go through the journey they don’t want to go through”, going through each shock without knowing when it will end in their life working at the hot spot.
 Positive signals seem to be extremely rare.

 Reporter Duong Minh Anh personally brought the ashes of the unfortunate person back to his family.

 He continued, during the peak of the epidemic in Binh Tan, when there were too many deaths, instead of waiting for military units to deliver the victims' ashes to their homes according to the procedure, many localities sent working groups of the Party Committee and Military Command to pick them up.
-Reporters, participated in such routes, by chance without prior selection.
+Reporters, by chance, participated in such routes without prior selection.

-At that time, because the vehicles carrying ashes had to “go around” constantly while there were very few drivers, journalists used the vehicles to deliver newspapers to the blockaded area, so they had to hitchhike.
-And then the journalists’ hands, which were only used to keyboards and cameras, had to hold the urns of ashes and sit on the back of the pickup truck (for ventilation).
+At that time, because the vehicle carrying the ashes had to “go around” constantly while there were very few drivers, the journalists used the vehicle to deliver newspapers to the blockade area, so they had to hitchhike.
+And then the journalists’ hands, who were only familiar with keyboards and cameras, had to hold the urns of ashes and sit on the back of the pickup truck (for ventilation).

 Reporter Duong Minh Anh personally brought the ashes of the unfortunate person back to his family.